How bad weather can improve your travel experience

 As one of the first groups to attempt the Finke River Track after the storm, Vic was uncertain whether we might be able to get through.
 And then we found one very deep hole.
 Vic waded in to test the depth, but quickly gave it away when the water lapped at the bottom of his shorts.

-Gloom descended on the group until Ian, Vic’s assistant, found an alternative track – overgrown, over rocks and rough, and a safe detour.
+Gloom descended on the group until Ian, Vic’s assistant, found an alternative track.
+It was overgrown, over rocks and rough, but it was a safe detour.
 We all scrambled through and continued our marvellous adventure.

 As it turned out, Vic’s natural caution had prevented our vehicles from drowning at the deep hole in the river.
 Further down the track we came across a stranded vehicle abandoned after going through that hole.

-We completed the Finke River Track, having enjoyed the adventure and experienced the beauty of the usually dry Finke River with water in it.
+We completed the Finke River Track, having enjoyed the adventure.
+And we had experienced the beauty of the usually dry Finke River with water in it.

-Our trip finished at Alice Springs, a great adventure with wonderful diversity and enhanced by bad weather that improved our travel experience.
+Our trip finished at Alice Springs, a great adventure.
+We experienced wonderful diversity and scenery with some bad weather that improved our travel experience.

-The whole story of this trip is found in our newly published video Long Road to the Alice: Port Augusta to Alice Springs.
+Find the whole story of this trip in our video Long Road to the Alice: Port Augusta to Alice Springs.
 Check it out and order your copy now.